thepurpleowl/thepurpleowl/README.md

 ### Hi there 👋

+I'm Surya, a M.Tech Research student at [CSA, IISc](https://www.csa.iisc.ac.in/)!
+I live in Bangalore and love building tools.
+To know more about visit my [LinkedIn profile](https://www.linkedin.com/in/suryaprakashsahu/).

+Thanks for stopping by!

 <!--
 **thepurpleowl/thepurpleowl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.